kamarabbas99/WareHouse-Inventory-app/README.md

 ### Add Inventory

-1. As an inventory management worker I want to be able to add a single item into the application so that it is an accurate representation of our inventory.
+1. As an inventory management worker I want to be able to add a single item into the warehouse so that it is an accurate representation of our inventory.
 	- Priority: HIGH
 	- Time Estimate: 1 day
-2. As a worker I want to be able to add different amounts of items into the application so that it is an accurate representation of our inventory.
+2. As a worker I want to be able to add different amounts of items into the warehouse so that it is an accurate representation of our inventory.
 	- Priority: HIGH
 	- Time Estimate: 1 day
-3. As a worker I want to be able to add a list of items into the application so that it is easier to add multiple items at once.
+3. As a worker I want to be able to add a list of items into the warehouse so that it is easier to add multiple items at once.
 	- Priority: MEDIUM
 	- Time Estimate: 2 days

 ### Remove Inventory

-1. As an inventory management worker I want to be able to remove a single item from the application so that it is an accurate representation of our inventory.
+1. As an inventory management worker I want to be able to remove a single item from the warehouse so that it is an accurate representation of our inventory.
 	- Priority: HIGH
 	- Time Estimate: 1 day
-2. As a worker I want to be able to remove different amounts of items from the application so that it is an accurate representation of our inventory.
+2. As a worker I want to be able to remove different amounts of items from the appliwarehousecation so that it is an accurate representation of our inventory.
 	- Priority: HIGH
 	- Time Estimate: 1 day
-3. As a worker I want to be able to remove a list of items from the application so that it is easier to add multiple items at once.
+3. As a worker I want to be able to remove a list of items from the warehouse so that it is easier to add multiple items at once.
 	- Priority: LOW
 	- Time Estimate: 2 days